Updated post: 08/11/2019 | November 2019

 Celebrity Silhouette docked at Ocean Quay (Oceankaj) Cruise Terminal which is 6 km north of Copenhagen city centre.
 This is where most large ships park up but, if you are lucky, you may disembark at Langelinie Quay just north of the Little Mermaid.

-What can I do in Copenhagen?
+What can you do in Copenhagen?

 - Take a Copenhagen Harbour Tour